delveccj/CSC180_Spring2024/Lecture4/README.md

 ## Lab 4: Let's Exploit a Vulnerable Container! ##

 The beauty of containers is that you can configure them to be whatever you want.
 From the most secure operating system ever to one fraught with vulnerabilities.
 Today, we are going to download a vulnerable container.
 It is called Juice Shop and was made vulnerable on purpose - so that folks like you and I may learn or practice our skills.
+Its perfect for CTF practice!

 Here is a link to Juice Shop:

 [Juice Shop](https://github.com/juice-shop/juice-shop)

-You can always attemtp to install things from scratch - but containers make life so easy.
+You can always attempt to install things from scratch - but containers make life so easy.
 Here is the URL for a popular Juice Shop container (there is no official release - more on that in a second).

 [Docker Hub Juice Shop Container](https://hub.docker.com/r/bkimminich/juice-shop)

 If we search DockerHub - we find there are other Juice Shop containers.
-Do we trust em', should we trust em'.
-It all depends - but more than likely we shold **not** trust them.
+Do we trust em', should we trust em'?
+It all depends - but more than likely we should **not** trust them.

 ### Checking Trust of a Container ###
 Ok, this a is a bit outside of a capture the flag exercise.
 But it is important to know and consider.
-And it actually can easily be applied to a capture the flag exercise.
+It actually can easily be applied to a capture the flag exercise.
 We are about to pull the Juice Shop container.
 Once we have it - how do we know it itself is not running malware?
-Maybe its a bait and switch situation where the maker of the container advertises it as an easy way to install Metaspoitable 2 but has then loaded it with malware.
-Lets find out what happens.
+Maybe its a bait and switch situation where the maker of the container advertises it as an easy way to install Juice Shop but has then loaded it with malware.
+Let's find out what happens.
 First, pull the container - like so:

 ```bash
 docker pull bkimminich/juice-shop